 You must be able to control the space around you before you can go wide.
 This company I started bringing leads to sold warranties as well, so I asked if I could bring them leads for that and what happened?
 Another flow of income.
 I looked into referrals and made buddies with the other people I competed with—I couldn’t sell every customer so I gave them to my competition for a referral fee.
 That way I could make money on any lead, sold, unsold, another department, anywhere that lead went I got a flow.

 Then I started buying our product and selling it from home.
 Now I’m 25 with my base income, my commission, my service leads, financing, referrals, buying and reselling the product—one place and now I have around 7 flows of income.
 All from different sources but all from the same location.
 I didn’t have to go anywhere else for all this.
 I’m up to like 12 hours a day.
 I didn’t get a second job, a third or fourth job.
 Seven flows with only one job.

 What’s the point of all this?
 Control the 3 feet around you before you go out and try to conquer the world.
 You need to be able to dominate your space before you can go out, fortify that first flow and build your other flows next to it.
 You need symbiotic, parallel income flows at the job you have now.

 ————- You are invited, join our XTRAcredits LinkedIn Group —————–

 XTRAcredits is a full service boutique that provides continuing education led by top performance leaders from across the globe.
 The yellow pages for everything continuing professional development credit related.
-XTRAcreditsVT.com coming this summer will be offering on demand 24/7 access to online professional development courses for continuing education credit anytime anywhere.
+XTRAcreditsVT.com offers a catalogue of pre-approved on demand 24/7 access to online professional development courses for continuing education credits anytime and anywhere.